elastic/harp/samples/onboarding/1-template-engine/1-introduction.md

 bOLqnUZU%J@9k}df5h4h:@9a+l]hrraT3yO=VfTNT2PO_kygAcY3r2Wf4W2kNN|R
 ```

-> `paranoidPassword` is a template function that generate a 64 chars with
+> `paranoidPassword` is a template function that generate 64 chars with
 > 10 digits, 10 symbols with upper and lower case and repetition allowed.
 It's a
 > password because we decided to use this string value for password usage.

-If we want to use this a a password and store it in Vault, we could do :
+If we want to use this as a password and store it in Vault, we could do :

 ```sh
 $ echo "{{ paranoidPassword }}" | harp template | vault kv put secrets/database password=-